Call us today 0800 988 7107

 • Storing or using human tissue donated for a Scheduled Purpose for another purpose.

-• Having human tissue, including hair, nail, and gametes, with the intention of its DNA being analysed without the consent of the person from whom the tissue came or of those close to them if they have died.
+• Having human tissue, including hair, nails, and gametes, with the intention of DNA analysis without the consent of the individual from whom the tissue came, or of those close to them if they have passed away.

-There is separate legislation in Scotland - the Human Tissue (Scotland) Act 2006.
-While provisions of the Human Tissue (Scotland) Act 2006 are based on authorisation rather than consent, these are essentially both expressions of the same principle.
+Note that separate legislation exists in Scotland — the Human Tissue (Scotland) Act 2006.
+While the provisions of this Act are based on authorisation rather than consent, both acts fundamentally express the same principle.